austenstrine/JAVA-PROJECTS/README.txt

 Furthermore, in the case of outsourced IT support, it gives the WISP an opportunity to send them an installer with a preconfigured default tree for those who don't need to 'learn' so much as 'perform at a basic capacity'.
-The company they outource to need only have their employees open the application.
+The company they outsource to need only have their employees open the application.

 Installation

-Find the WISPTRunnable.zip in this project, download it, and unzip it.
+There are two .zip files in this project that correspond to different beta releases.
+Choose one, download it, and unzip it.
 It includes a few images and a runnable .jar file.
-I'm not sure when I will be making an installer - my goal with this project was to get to beta status as quickly as possible so I can move on to the next project.
+My goal with this project was to get to beta status as quickly as possible, especially since I was doing this 100% on my own, so the .jar file seemed like a perfect and quick solution.

 Participation